spring-tips/java-14/README.md

 Let's look at that `create` method.

-The storage of the `Person`'s `emotionalState` in the datbase as an `int` is an implementation detail.
+The storage of the `Person`'s `emotionalState` in the database as an `int` is an implementation detail.
 I'd prefer to not have to bubble that up to the user.
 Let's use an enum to describe the emotional state for each `Person`:

 ```java
 enum EmotionalState {